philtweir/tickertock/README.rst

 This works provided you keep the `name = "..."` matching Clockify.

-Once it is set up, you can run `ticker ui`.
+Once it is set up, you can run `tickertock ui`.
 This is a thin wrapper around the StreamDeck UI tool and you should get a taskbar icon of theirs appearing.
 When you toggle to timetrack, this image will update to your project logo.
 In theory, you could try configuring the StreamDeck via their configuration UI, but I don't know how that'll go for you, as we patch it on load.
 YMMV.

-You can use `ticker writeout` to get output config if you just want to get an initial setup that you can customize with the full streamdeck_ui functionality.
+You can use `tickertock writeout` to get output config if you just want to get an initial setup that you can customize with the full streamdeck_ui functionality.

 Scripting Clockify is also then as easy as:

-    ticker toggle Accounts
+    tickertock toggle Accounts

 to start the Accounts project tracking, and

-    ticker toggle None
+    tickertock toggle None

 to stop any active tracking.